-- (a) Access to metering data must be provided in accordance with clause 7.15.5 of the NER and the Service Level Procedure (MDP). - (b) The MC must ensure that metering data from the following is transferred to AEMO: - (i) interval metering data for first-tier loads, including First-Tier Controlled Loads calculated metering data for first-tier loads; and - (ii) accumulated metering data for First-Tier Controlled Loads in New South Wales and Queensland. - (c) The MC must notify AEMO of the interval metering data for first-tier loads that are to be transferred to AEMO.
+- (a) Access to metering data must be provided in accordance with clause 7.15.5 of the NER and the Service Level Procedure (MDP). - (b) The MC must ensure that metering data from the following is transferred to AEMO: - (i) interval metering data for all loads, including Controlled Loads and calculated metering data for type 7 metering installations and non-contestable unmetered loads; first-tier loads, including First-Tier Controlled Loads calculated metering data for first-tier loads; and

+- (ii) accumulated metering data for all Controlled Loads and Non-Controlled Loads. - accumulated metering data for First-Tier Controlled Loads in New South Wales and Queensland. - (c) The MC must notify AEMO of the interval metering data for first-tier loads that are to be transferred to AEMO.

 12.5.
-Verification of Metering data for whole current Manually Read Metering installations and Type 7 Metering installations
+Verification of Metering data for whole current Manually Read Metering installations for small customers and Type 7 Metering installations

-To facilitate the verification of metering data for whole current manually read metering installations and type 7 metering installations:
+To facilitate the verification of metering data for whole current- manually read-metering installations and type 7 metering installations: